-I just returned from a week in the Zion Canyon, Utah area, photographing one of my favorite places in the world.
-The video is coming soon, for an upcoming Photowalk episode you’ll see on Tubi in the coming months.
+I recently returned from a week in the Zion Canyon, Utah area, photographing one of my favorite places in the world.
+You can see the results in my latest Photowalks episode, S2:E4, from Zion.

 Meanwhile, if you’re not up on Zion, let me fill you in a bit.
 It is one of the great national parks, a 7-hour drive from Los Angeles, 2.5 hours from Las Vegas, 6 hours from Phoenix, 9 hours from Denver.

 Zion’s NP neighbors are Bryce Canyon (70 minutes north), Grand Canyon (4 hour drive) and Arches in Moab (5 hours away.)

 Yeah, the Southwest is just one awesome place to visit (and photograph!)

 Zion’s calling card are these huge, red rocks that dominate the landscape.
 It’s just over the border in Southern Utah, on the edge of a tiny town, Springdale, with less than 600 residents, yet sees more than 5 million visitors yearly.
 The two big attractions for Zion are the mega-hikes, the Narrows and Angel’s Landing.